 The District is an instrumentality of the State of New Jersey, established to function as an educational institution.
-The Board consists of elected officials and is responsible for the fiscal control of the District.
+The District is a Type II district located in Atlantic County.
+The Board consists of nine members elected to three-year terms.
+The purpose of the district is to educate students in grades K-12.
+The District operates four elementary schools, one Middle School and one High School.
 A superintendent is appointed by the Board and is responsible for the administrative control of the District.
-The Borough of Woodbine School District is a Type II district located in the County of Cape May, State of New Jersey.
-As a Type II School District, the School District functions independently through a Board of Education.
-The board is comprised of nine members elected to three-year terms.
-The purpose of the district is to educate students in grades K-8.